Neil R. Barrett

 Neil Richard Joseph Barrett (born 27 July 1992, in Dublin) is an Irish rugby union player.
 He is a back-row forward who can play either blindside flanker or number 8 and has occasionally played at centre.
 He plays club rugby for Leinster in the Pro14 and Heineken Cup.

-Barrett is seen as a great prospect for the future, and is a current member of the Irish national U-20 team, having also played for his country at U-18 (schools) and U-19 level.
+Barrett is a member of the Irish national U-20 team, having also played for his country at U-18 (schools) and U-19 level.
 He is renowned for his ball-carrying ability and strength, as well as crowd-pleasing "big hits" or impact tackles.
 He is also a solid line-out option and is considered a nearly complete back-rower due to his combativeness at the breakdown.

 He has yet to establish himself as a starter for the senior Leinster team, but has made five appearances, as well as playing regularly for both the "A" and U-20 sides.
 While attending Blackrock College, he helped the school win both the Senior and Junior Cup.
 He was on the same cup-winning teams as fellow Leinster Rugby academy member and Ireland U-20 teammate Simon Hillary.